apples.jpg

 Therefore, some scientists say CRISPR-Cas9 might not be working very well in the EU because of this directive, or it will take a really long time until it can be applied in the market because it first has to be tested to prove it’s safe through and through before it’s allowed to enter the market.
 5

-Plants and animals whose DNA have been altered are heavily regulated in the European market, while the implications of CRISPR-Cas9 on humans is still being researched.
+Plants and animals whose DNA have been altered are heavily regulated in the European market, while the implications of CRISPR-Cas9 on humans are still being researched.

 If you want to know how exactly CRISPR-Cas9 works, click here.